-Jelly roll cakes such as these are especially sturdy and essentially foolproof, making this multilayered dessert much easier to put together than you might imagine.
-The chocolate bark requires a bit of precision (the melted chocolate must be cooled to the right temperature), but then it's simply a matter of tearing it into shards (a fun task to tackle).
+This multilayered dessert is much easier to put together than you might imagine.
+The chocolate bark requires a bit of precision, but then it's simply a matter of tearing it into shards.
 The tuiles and acorns are optional, but they enhance the log's rustic appearance (and can be made ahead and stored in airtight containers).
 To mimic the exact design of the tuiles, you will need a leaf stencil, found at crafts stores.

 - Yield: Makes 1 twelve-inch log

 Photography: Sang An

 - 2 tablespoons all-purpose flour, plus more for pan